img

 When these codes are missed, not only does it make things more complicated for your coders and insurance, but your patient suffers, as well.
 When diagnoses are missed, your patients run the risk of receiving incomplete care.

-Never Miss a Code With HCC Assistant
+Never Miss a Code with HCC Assistant

 Inferscience’s software solutions simplify your HCC coding practices.
 The HCC Assistant allows you to analyze patient data from the electronic health record (EHR) or external sources, and provides HCC coding suggestions in an intuitive, expandable tab.